dart-lang/language/working/macros/feature-specification.md

 }
 ```

-Both of these macro applications needs to generate the same shared code for
+Both of these macro applications need to generate the same shared code for
 converting a Map into an instance of `A` (since `B` has a field of that type),
 but they can't actually _see_ what each other has generated.